quicwg/base-drafts/draft-ietf-quic-transport.md

 (delivered via a Retry packet or a NEW_TOKEN frame) or by receiving any message from the client encrypted using the Handshake keys.

-The payload of this packet contains CRYPTO_HS frames and could contain PADDING, or ACK frames.
+The payload of this packet contains CRYPTO frames and could contain PADDING, or ACK frames.
 Handshake packets MAY contain CONNECTION_CLOSE frames if the handshake is unsuccessful.